 Indicative targets and actions

-Values vary by connector series and rating.
-Use manufacturer data as the primary source.
-The ranges below fit typical portable PV plugs operating at up to 15–20 A.
+Always defer to your connector series datasheet.
+The ranges below reflect typical portable PV plugs up to ~15–20 A.

 Wear signatures, likely causes, and fixes

-Use crimp terminations for portable rigs.
-A well-executed crimp delivers lower resistance and survives vibration better than soldered joints.
-Verify with a milliohm test after crimping and a gentle tug test.
+Prefer crimp terminations for portable rigs.
+A proper crimp delivers lower resistance and resists vibration better than soldered joints.
+Verify with a milliohm check and tug test.
+For connector families and safety testing scope, refer to IEC 62852.

 Preventive plan tailored for portable kits